arcana-markets/arcana-ui/README.md

   <img src="https://img.shields.io/badge/Arcana-Indexer-blue" alt="Arcana Indexer" style="height: 30px;"/>
 </a>

-## Architecture

-Provides an overview of Arcana Vaults' system architecture, detailing its components, their interactions, and how the Solana blockchain plays a crucial role in its functionality.

 # License

 Arcana Vaults is licensed under the MIT License.
 For more information, see the LICENSE file in the project repository.